Let’s talk about DENIAL. What Denial? I’m Not In Denial. (see it?)

 Practice non-judgment

 Personally, I have always dealt with uncomfortable emotions and situations by finding what it is that I can do, and this exercise served up more of that.
-I can better support those I love and encounter now by understanding the bad and the good parts of denial, by being there, and by affording them space with grace.
+I can better support those I love and encounter now by understanding the bad and the good parts of denial, and by being there and by affording them space, with grace.

 As for my friend who is hurting, I have furthered my understanding of denial and why she may be where she is.
 My job is to focus on being attentive and with a watchful eye and listening ear.
 She is where she needs to be, for now.